A Brief Summary of the Following Article

-Exchange Car Insurance information:
+Exchange Car Insurance Information

 Once the police are on their way, try to exchange contact information with the other driver.
 Your insurance and the other driver’s insurance will need each other’s contact information to ultimately decide who pays for the damages.

-Don’t Admit Fault
+Do Not Admit Fault

 Get Witness Contact Information

-Document the Accident
+Document The Accident

 Contact Your Insurance Company